njoguamos/laravel-jenga/README.md

 > The generated keys files **SHOULD NEVER** be kept in source control.
 Make sure you add them to you gitignore file.

 > **Note**
-> Extensions like `bcmath`, `gmp`, `libsodium` and `openssl` are not required when generating they keys.
-However, they speed up the process if they are available.
+> Extensions like `bcmath`, `gmp`, `libsodium` and `openssl` are required when generating they keys.

 ## 3. Usage

 ### 3.1 Generating signature
-To generate a signature manually, call `base64Signature` method in `JengaSignature` class using the data you want to sign.
+To generate a signature manually, call `getSignature` method in `JengaSignature` class using the data you want to sign.

 >**Info**
 > The data is signed in the order it is passed.